wds4/DCoSL/README.md

 ## Intro

 DCoSL is a flexible protocol to guide the step-by-step construction of a decentralized web, with an emphasis on decentralized reputation and web of trust.
 Its design is inspired by the [nostr protocol](https://github.com/nostr-protocol/nostr).
-The protocol that follows is written to sit atop of nostr but could also be implemented in a nostr-independent fashion with minimal changes to the protocol as currently specified.
+The protocol that follows is written to sit atop of nostr but could also be implemented in a nostr-independent fashion with minimal changes to the DCoSL protocol as currently specified.

 The DCoSL protocol is based on the premise that the curation of a [simple list](glossary/simpleList.md) by one's web of trust should be considered not only the atomic unit of the decentralized web, but also its defining feature.
 DCoSL strives to turn a difficult and perhaps seemingly overwhelming challenge -- creation of a web of trust that lots of people actually use -- into a tractable one by breaking it down into bite size steps: one list at a time, and one DIP (DCoSL implementation proposal) at a time.